 Detailed presentation of pathological conditions in the human body, with particular focus on the cellular basis for disease in muscular, respiratory, renal, and cardiovascular systems.
-Prerequisites: BIO 525 or concurrent enrollment, or consent of the instructor.
+Prerequisite: BIO 525 or concurrent enrollment, or consent of the instructor.

 BIO 527 - Physiology of Anesthesia

 Emphasis on the pharmacokinetics and pharmacodymanics of various anesthetic agents in the human body, with particular attention on the effect of the agents on the major physiological systems.
-Prerequisites: BIO 525; consent of instructor.
+Prerequisite: BIO 525; consent of instructor.

 BIO 530 - Plant Systematics

 Evolution, classification, and characteristics of various flowering plant families.
 Prerequisite: 6 hours college-level biology.

 BIO 540 - Evolution